-The use of the ward has been changed to an older adult complex care ward and a review of adaptations was carried out.
-It was felt appropriate that a formal approach to the scrutiny of policies, plans and service delivery in relation to equality and diversity took place.
+An EQIA was previously completed for this ward in 2011 as it was felt appropriate that a formal approach to the scrutiny of policies, plans and service delivery in relation to equality and diversity took place.
+It was felt that this needed updating to include any changes that may have taken place since 2011.